Kaltsoon/data-management-and-databases/exercises/relational-model-exercises-1.md

 Determine all primary key constraints and foreign key constraints for the relations below.

 > [!TIP]
-> Even if the column name `id` sounds a tempting primary key candidate, try not to pay too much attention on the column's name.
+> Instead of paying attention on the column names, focus on the criteria of a primary key.
 It is also necessary to look at more than one relation when you are determining a primary key. _If there is a foreign key, it must match with a primary key_.

 ### Book